 Contact us with any questions you have prior to beginning the application process.

-NOTE: Applicants are strongly encouraged to contact the County Community Foundation well in advance of the application submission deadline to discuss eligibility and the application package.
+Note: Applicants are strongly encouraged to contact The County Foundation well in advance of the application submission deadline to discuss eligibility and the application package.

 Preference will be given to applicants for initiatives that provide: